 A few minutes later, my host family pointed at a long-shaped building that would be my high school.
 Their house was so close to the high school, and that immediately reassured me.
 As we were pulling into their neighborhood, they explained that the weather in Michigan is beautifully warm and breezy during the summer.
 Still, it gets icy and snowy during wintertime.
 “That won’t be an issue,” they said, “We will have plenty of activities to do together”.
 And we definitely did!
 A few days after I got there, Lina came too.
-Lina is my Norwegian sister; we were hosted together, and we are still in contact nowadays.
-We went to pick her up at the airport and took our first beautiful family pic (you can see it above this article).
+Lina is my Norwegian sister; we were hosted together, and we are still in contact today.
+We went to pick her up at the airport and took our first beautiful family pic (seen above).

-If there’s one thing I learned from each of my host parents, they will definitely be determination and organization.
-Being a host student not only brings you more knowledge, independence and self-confidence than taking yourself on explorative journeys.
-Of course, six months abroad hosted by a family of (initial) strangers is a test.
-But it will also allow you to meet what will become a “second family” to you.
+I learned so many things from my host family and gained so much from my time with them.
+While six months abroad hosted by a family of strangers is a test, it can also allow the opportunity to what will become a “second family” to you.

 You might also like

 The Most Important “Ranking” that International Parents Miss